PlayStation 4 Gets An Official Controller From Scuf That Looks Much Like An Xbox Elite Controller

-Sony announced the new officially licensed Scuf Vantage game controller for the PlayStation 4 on Tuesday from custom controller maker Scuf Gaming.
-The new high-end controller has all the bells and whistles one would expect, but it surprisingly borrows from the Xbox One controller layout.
+Sony announced the new officially licensed Scuf Vantage game controller for the PlayStation 4 Tuesday from custom controller maker Scuf Gaming.
+The new high-end controller has all the bells and whistles one would expect but it surprisingly borrows from the Xbox One controller layout.

-The Scuf Vantage for the PS4 will come in wired and wireless configurations starting at $169.95 for the former and $199.95 for the latter.
+The Scuf Vantage for the PS4 will come in wired and wireless configurations starting at $169.95 and for the former and $199.95 for the latter.
 The more expensive version will also include a travel case for protection while on the go.

-Scuf Gaming is not new to the high-end controller scene, and the Atlanta-based company has been around since 2011 making competitive controllers for both PlayStation and Xbox consoles.
-The Xbox Elite controller borrows much of Scuf’s designs, such as hair triggers and the use of paddles on the rear to supplement the face buttons, plus exchangeable thumbsticks and D-pad.
+Scuf Gaming is not new to the high-end controller scene and the Atlanta-based company has been around since 2011 making competitive controllers for both PlayStation and Xbox consoles.
+The Xbox Elite controller borrows much Scuf’s designs, such as hair triggers and the use of paddles on the rear to supplement the face buttons plus exchangeable thumbsticks and D-pad.

-These enhancements to the standard game controller are present with the Scuf Vantage, along with two new “Sax” buttons on the side for additional configuration options.
-Meanwhile, the faceplate of the controller can be completely removed to allow owners easy access to the thumbsticks and D-pad, as well as giving them the option to completely remove the vibration motors to reduce weight.
+These improvements enhancements to the standard game controller are present with the Scuf Vantage along with two new ‘Sax’ buttons on the side for additional configuration options.
+Meanwhile, the faceplate of the controller can be completely removed to allow owners easy access to the thumbsticks and D-pad as well as giving them the option to completely remove the vibration motors to reduce weight.

 One new innovation is a touch bar across the bottom of the controller that allows players to adjust the audio.
 This will allow users to keep their hands on the controller during otherwise intense moments.